esnet/sense-rtmon/README.md

 Now, through either an SSH tunnel or an alternative, navigate to ```http://localhost:3000``` and login to Grafana with the default authentication (username: admin, password: admin).
 Add Prometheus as a datasource (https://grafana.com/docs/grafana/v7.5/datasources/add-a-data-source/?utm_source=grafana_gettingstarted) by setting the URL to ```http://localhost:9090``` and the Access to ```Browser```.
 Finally, generate an API key by navigating to the API Keys tab within Grafana and generating a new API key with ```admin``` access and no expiration date.
 Save the API token value which starts with ```Bearer ...```.

-Also, at this time, you should add Prometheus as a data source.
-Navigate to the "Add a New Datasource" panel in the homepage of Grafana and select Prometheus from the list of options.
-For the URL field, input the Host OS IP and port in which you configured the Grafana container on.
-Select the 'Browser' option in the Access field.
-Finally, save the datasource. **Note:** Since Prometheus is not configured until later on in execution, this step may produce an error message from Grafana, but this should be fixed later on in the execution of these scripts.
+**Note:** Since Prometheus is not configured until later on in execution, this step may produce an error message from Grafana, but this should be fixed later on in the execution of these scripts.

 **Step 3: Fill out config file**
 Within the ```PrometheusGrafana``` directory, fill out the requisite information mimicing a sample config file we have provided (e.g. ```topFlowConfig.yml```) to customize your dashboard for the flow you wish to visualize.
 Make sure to add the private Grafana API token to the config file at this step.